What is a park model home?

 Most likely, you’ve come to this article because you have one or more of the following questions in mind: What is a park model home?
 What’s the great hype around it?
 According to the RV Industry Association (RVIA), a park model home is an “unique towable RV designed to provide temporary living quarters for recreational, seasonal, camping or travel use.”

-Park model homes are distinguished by a few distinct characteristics:
+The definition of a park model home is distinguished by a few distinct characteristics:

 While they are classified as recreational vehicles, park model homes are most commonly parked on a foundation at a campground, retreat center, or on private property.
 At these locations they are connected to common utilities like water and sewer.